audreyl07/MarketDAnalyzer/README.md

 **Requirements:**
 - Java 11+ (or the version configured in `pom.xml`)
 - Maven (the project includes the Maven wrapper: `mvnw` / `mvnw.cmd`)
-- (Optional) A running QuestDB instance if you want to execute writes/queries against QuestDB
+- A running QuestDB instance to execute writes/queries against QuestDB

 **Installation steps:**